If you are looking to transfer money to Nigeria from Canada, a few things are top of the mind for you as the sender including:

 Delivery methods: Your recipient in Nigeria can receive the funds through cash pickup, bank deposit, mobile money transfer, and airtime pick-up.

-The maximum amount you can transfer per day by bank transfer is NGN 7 million and for cash pickup, it is NGN 1 million per day.
+The maximum amount you can transfer per day by bank transfer and for cash pickup is USD $5,000.

 How long does it take?
 This varies as follows: